 Books today come in many different forms and likewise can be purchased in a variety of ways – including rentals.
 Deciding which is the most a) cost-efficient and b) the easiest way for your students to use it are important factors.
 Textbooks can cost as much as a few hundred dollars each.
 (Please note that some professors will insist on the newest edition of a textbook simply because it is how they make money; therefore last year’s edition may not be considered sufficient; regardless of the fact that the changes in its material may be minuscule and a used edition may be far cheaper.)
 Some students may appreciate being able to mark up and highlight a textbook, while others may be satisfied with an online edition.
 Some professors have packets that come in sealed plastic and can be rather costly as well.
 Sometimes new books are required, because of an online code that comes with the book.

 When buying books your student must consider whether they want an actual textbook or a digital version (which is often available).
 If they prefer a book, then I suggest buying used or renting whenever possible.
 Hopefully, one that hasn’t been marked up too much will be available.
 My daughter and son often asked their sorority sisters/fraternity brothers first.
 As a matter of fact, my daughter’s sorority had a study room that had a bunch of old books that sisters would leave.
 (You most probably won’t find this – or a study room – in a frat house.)
 Students would much rather sell their books to a friend then back to the bookstore; they make more money back that way.
 You may want to mention to your students that as they meet people and look for the low-down on classes before registering for each semester; they should take note of who already took the class.
 Asking someone to save a book for them (fancy calculator, i-clicker, etc.) can guarantee a used book when they need it later.
-Students can also join the Facebook group called FSU Textbook Exchange or get a BookU Textbook Exchange app for their phone or go to BookUApp.com.
-Basically, what these do is eliminate the middleman (the bookstores) and help students sell or buy books to or from other students.
+Students can also join the Facebook group called FSU Textbook Exchange.
+Basically, it eliminates the middleman (the bookstores) and helps students sell or buy books to or from other students.

 The most obvious place to buy books is the campus bookstore.
 FSU’s bookstore (Barnes and Noble – which means that a Barnes and Noble gift card for your son/daughter is a great graduation gift, should anyone ask) will actually price match any textbooks found for a better price on bn.com, Amazon or from local competitors.
 The student still pays the retail price on the textbook and the price difference of the price match is given on a gift card for the bookstore.
 They will not do this for digital books; they will, however, price match on rentals if the terms are the same.
 Students can order books online and pick them upright at the bookstore on campus.
 They can also be returned there at the end of the semester.
 There is also Bill’s Bookstore right across from campus on Copeland, but surprise…it is an FSU bookstore as well, so the same deal applies.